anomalylabs/physical_product_handler-extension/README.md

-# Standard Product Type Extension
+# Standard Product Handler Extension

-The standard product type for the Catalog module.
+The standard product handler for the Catalog module.